stungeye/Programming-1-Notes/docs/08-user-defined-types/03-classes.md

 Members and functions can be made to belong to the class (rather to an instance of the class) using the `static` keyword.

 <iframe height="700px" width="100%" src="https://replit.com/@stungeye/Static-Class-Members?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+## Const Objects

+[Recall](/docs/05-introduction-to-cpp/03-data-types-variables-constants.html#constants) that we can mark variables as `const` to have the compiler ensure they are never modified once initialized.

+Objects can also be made `const`, which will ensure that none of their member variables can change.
+Let's return to our example `Date` class:

+<iframe height="700px" width="100%" src="https://replit.com/@stungeye/Const-and-Classes?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+🎵 Note:
+{: .label .label-yellow}

+Public member variables of a `const` object also cannot be changed.
+{: .d-inline-block}

+## Const Member Functions

+Class member functions that do not change the state of any member variables can also be marked as `const`.
+When marking a function as `const` the keyword comes after the function signature.

+If you look at the `Date` code in the previous section you'll see that two of the member functions are marked as `const`.
+When an object is marked as `const`, we can only call `const` member functions on that object.
+Try removing the `const` from the `debugPrint` function and you'll see that the compiler will prevent you from calling this function on the `immutableDate` object.

 ## This Pointer